-When Laurie Jinkins ran for office two years ago she was honored that so many of her friends and members of the community supported her desire to bring a fresh perspective and common sense solutions to Olympia.
-After her first term in office, she has proven herself a strong, progressive voice in the legislature.
+When Laurie Jinkins ran for office four years ago she was honored that so many of her friends and members of the community supported her desire to bring a fresh perspective and common sense solutions to Olympia.
+After her first two terms in office, she has proven herself a strong, progressive voice in the legislature.
 She has worked hard to create jobs and educational opportunities for families, protect health care and social services, reform our broken revenue system, protect the environment, and advocate for those without a voice.
-Laurie is thankful to everyone who voted for her in 2010, and looks forward to continuing to work hard to represent the people and values of the 27th legislative district.
+Laurie is thankful to everyone who voted for her in 2010 and 2012, and looks forward to continuing to work hard to represent the people and values of the 27th legislative district.

 Accountability and Reform

 As Deputy Director of the Tacoma-Pierce County Health Department, Laurie leads a department with 270 employees and a $38 million annual budget.
 She knows how to exercise leadership, build consensus, and get the work done.
 She has dramatically improved relationships with other agencies resulting in improved services to local communities, even during the economic crisis.
 Laurie has a record of bringing positive change and accountability to troubled agencies, while always remembering the needs of people.
 Her creative, smart, financially responsible approach is the right way to navigate the tough economy.